rabbitholecomputing/SCSI2SD-documentation/index.md

-SCSI2SD V4 & V5 boards are configured using *scsi2sd-util*, an open source utility available for Windows, macOS, and Linux.
-This utility is also how firmware upgrades are performed.
+SCSI2SD V4 & V5 boards are configured using *scsi2sd-util*, an open source utility available for Windows, macOS, and Linux. scsi2sd-util is also how firmware updates are performed.
 SCSI2SD V6 boards are configured using *scsi2sd-util6*, an open source utility available for Windows, macOS, and Linux.

 ### Download configuration utilities